-- (I) Harm to a child, is any detrimental effect of a significant nature on the child's physical, psychological or emotional wellbeing. - (2) It is immaterial how the harm is caused. - (3) Harm can be caused by - physical, psychological or emotional abuse or neglect; or - sexual abuse or exploitation. - (4) Harm can be caused by - a single act, omission or circumstance; or - a series or combination of acts, omissions or circumstances.
+- (1) Harm to a child, is any detrimental effect of a significant nature on the child's physical, psychological or emotional wellbeing. - (2) It is immaterial how the harm is caused. - (3) Harm can be caused by- - (a) physical, psychological or emotional abuse or neglect; or - (b) sexual abuse or exploitation.

+- (4) Harm can be caused by- - (a) a single act, omission or circumstance; or - (b) a series or combination of acts, omissions or circumstances.